 Basic prep (print, laminate, cut) and you’ll end up with a beautiful collection of 2.5 inch square cards designed to fit easily into little hands and any type of pocket chart.
 The cards would also work perfectly on the floor or any table/counter space- whatever you have will work great!
-Learning targets and title cards are included for everything. so kids don’t get them upside down.
+Learning targets and title cards are included for everything.
+Light lines are at the bottom of each number card so kids don’t get them upside down.

 There are 2 sets of cards you can use for a variety of purposes (see specific ideas below):

 ✅Number cards from 1-120 in all one color (yellowish orange).

 ✅Number cards from 1-120 with each group of ten (1-10, 11-20, etc.) in a different calm color so when all the cards are together, they create a beautiful rainbow.

 Any of these could be done whole group, in a small group, with a partner, or alone.
 They’ll fit great on the floor, at a table/counter, or in a pocket chart.